SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_6/Assignment_6_task_6.4.md

 Leave-one-out cross-validation is yet another type of cross-validation, where due to scarcity of training data we train the model on all but one sample of the data, choosing a different sample to exclude everytime.

+The reason we use such training methods is for the following:

+1. Maximize use of training data
+2. Reduction in model variance.
+This is possible in some cases, where the training data missed some minority samples, or had too many outliers skewing the model's performance.
+3. Helps us pick more accurate hyperparameters.
+Since we're able to use more data to train intermediate models we are also able to finalize better hyperparameters for use in the final production model.

+All of these reasons result in a more stable, robust and less biased estimate of performance.